 The Superintendent or designee shall review the documents submitted with the contractor's claims and render a decision in writing within 30 working days.
 The Superintendent or designee may also convene a meeting with the contractor in order to attempt to resolve the problem.

-- Fremont High School 70 and 80 Classroom Modernization Project
+- Lynbrook High School Phase 1 Classroom Modernization and Utility Infrastructure Project

 As a condition of receiving Proposition 30 and Proposition 55 - Education Protection Account (EPA) funds, the Governing Board of each school district must approve a spending plan during a public meeting.
 Each year, the district must also publish on its website an accounting of how much money was received from the EPA and how funds were expended.